segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 To configure Klaviyo as an Event Source to get data into your warehouse or other downstream tools, see the [Klaviyo Source](/docs/connections/sources/catalog/cloud-apps/klaviyo/) documentation.

 > info "Klaviyo deprecating v1/v2 APIs"
-> Klaviyo is deprecating the endpoints used by this destination in June 2024.
+> Klaviyo will deprecate the endpoints used by this destination in June 2024.
 Segment will not update this destination with the new endpoint.
-Instead, we recommend customers switch to the new [Klaviyo Actions destination](https://segment.com/docs/connections/destinations/catalog/actions-klaviyo/), which already uses the new endpoints.
+Instead, Segment recommends customers switch to the new [Klaviyo Actions destination](/docs/connections/destinations/catalog/actions-klaviyo/), which already uses the new endpoints.

 ## Getting started